If the Jurassic Coast’s globally-significant geology is what drew you to Dorset, Kimmeridge Bay is the place to visit.

 There are a number of these pill boxes dotted around the Purbeck coastline.
 These one-manned defences served as lookout points in case of invasion during World War II.

-There is a second one at the base of the hill up to Clavell Tower, and you’ll find one at the end of South Beach in Studland Bay.
+There is a second one at the base of the hill up to Clavell Tower, and you’ll also find one at the end of South Beach in Studland Bay.

 Clavell Tower